getampt/docs/web-based-ides.md

 You can also use GitHub Codespaces to develop and deploy Ampt applications.
 Codespaces is a web-based development environment that allows you to run code in a containerized environment in your browser.
 If you have a GitHub account, you have access to Codespaces for any public or private repository.

 Similarly to GitPod, Ampt works by simply installing the CLI in the Codespaces environment.
-However, you can also create a `.devcontainer/devcontainer.json` file in your repository to automatically configure the environment when the Codespace is created, useful if using Codespaces to work on an Ampt project with a team.
+However, you can also create a `.devcontainer/devcontainer.json` file in your repository to automatically configure the environment when the Codespace is created.
+This is useful if using Codespaces to work on an Ampt project with a team.

-Make a directory named `.devcontainer` in the root of your repository, and then make a new file named `devcontainer.json` with the following content:
+Create a directory named `.devcontainer` in the root of your repository, and then create a new file named `devcontainer.json` with the following content:

 ```json
 {